nordquip/sousms/doc/TradeEngineUseCases.md

 Sell stock shares from user account

 ### Preconditions
-* Authorized User Account
+* User logged in to account
-* Appropriate Stock Symbol
-* Sufficient shares of stocks to complete transaction

 ### Post Conditions
-* Transaction successful output receipt.
-* Output Error, Not an authorized user, can't complete transaction.
-* Output Error, User does not have stock to be sold, can't complete transaction.
-* Output Error, User does not have enough shares, can't complete transaction
+* Successful:  User sells stocks.
+* Fail:  Incorrect stock symbol.
+* Fail: User is trying to sell more shares then user has.

 ### Dialog

-1. User Logs into account with User ID and password.
-	* Output error if user does not have account, does not log in.
-2. Enters stock symbol, and amount of shares to sell.
+1. Enters stock symbol, and amount of shares to sell.
-3. Confirm transaction
+2. Confirm transaction
 	* Output error if system cannot locate appropriate stock symbol.
 	* Output error if user does not own number of shares being sold.
 	* Output transaction successful.
-4. Save or print receipt
+3. Save or print receipt
-5. Logout or perform another transaction starting again with number 2.

 ## ID  UCConditionalBuyAtUserPrice
 Written By NickolausDS